Scaled Relative Graphs for Nonmonotone Operators with Applications in Circuit Theory: SRGs of nonmonotone operators

 \section{SRGs of nonmonotone operators}

-In this section, we examine the scaled relative graph of two recently introduced classes of nonmonotone operators, namely semimonotone and angle-bounded operators.
-We start by defining the semimonotone class, first introduced in \cite[Def.
-4.1]{evens2023convergence}. \begin{definition} Let $\mu, \rho \in \mathbb{R}$.
+In this section, we examine the SRG of two recently introduced classes of nonmonotone operators, namely semimonotone and angle-bounded operators.
+We start by defining the semimonotone class, first introduced in \cite[Def.\ 4.1]{evens2023convergence}. \begin{definition} Let $\mu, \rho \in \mathbb{R}$.
 A set-valued operator $A : \mathcal{H} \rightrightarrows \mathcal{H}$ is ($\mu, \rho$)-semimonotone if

 It is maximally $(\mu,\rho)$-semimonotone if its graph is not strictly contained in the graph of any other $(\mu,\rho)$-semimonotone operator.
 The set of $(\mu, \rho)$-semimonotone operators will be denoted by $\operatorclass{S}_{\mu,\rho}$. \end{definition} Since this class is defined through the nonnegatively homogeneous function $h : (a,b,c) \mapsto \rho a + \mu b - c$, it is SRG-full by \Cref{prop:srgfull}. \begin{proposition} $\operatorclass{S}_{\mu,\rho}$ is SRG-full for any $\mu,\rho \in \mathbb{R}$. \end{proposition} Note that this operator class generalizes many well-known operator classes in the literature, including monotone and comonotone operators ($\operatorclass{S}_{0,0} = \operatorclass{M}$, $\operatorclass{S}_{\mu,0} = \operatorclass{M}_\mu$ and $\operatorclass{S}_{0,\rho} = \operatorclass{C}_{\rho}$).
-Equivalences with other operator classes are detailed in \cite[Rem.
-4.2]{evens2023convergence}.
+Equivalences with other operator classes are detailed in \cite[Rem.\ 4.2]{evens2023convergence}.

-Now, we recall a calculus rule for the sum of a semimonotone operator with identity from \cite[Prop.
-4.8]{evens2023convergence}, which is then used alongside \Cref{prop:srgcalculus} to obtain the analytical expression for the SRG of a semimonotone operator.
+Now, we recall a calculus rule for the sum of a semimonotone operator with identity from \cite[Prop.\ 4.8]{evens2023convergence}, which is then used alongside \Cref{prop:srgcalculus} to obtain the analytical expression for the SRG of a semimonotone operator.

-\begin{proposition} Let $A : \mathcal{H} \rightrightarrows \mathcal{H}$ be (maximally) $(\mu, \rho)$-semimonotone and consider $B = A + \alpha \id$ with $\alpha\in\mathbb{R}$.
+\begin{proposition} ( \cite[Prop.\ 4.8]{evens2023convergence}) Let $A : \mathcal{H} \rightrightarrows \mathcal{H}$ be (maximally) $(\mu, \rho)$-semimonotone and consider $B = A + \alpha \id$ with $\alpha\in\mathbb{R}$.
 If $1+2\rho \alpha > 0$, then $B$ is (maximally) $\left(\frac{\mu + \alpha(1+\rho\alpha)}{1+2\rho\alpha}, \frac{\rho}{1+2\rho\alpha}\right)$-semimonotone. \end{proposition} \begin{proposition} Let $\mu, \rho \in \mathbb{R}\setminus\{0\}$ such that $\mu\rho < \frac{1}{4}$.
 Let $c=\frac{1}{2\rho}$ and $r= \frac{\sqrt{1-4\mu\rho}}{2|\rho|}$.
 Then the SRG of the operator class of $(\mu,\rho)$-semimonotone operators is given by